George Bellows: Youth

 George Wesley Bellows was born and raised in Columbus, Ohio.
 He was the only child of George Bellows and Anna Wilhelmina Smith Bellows (he had a half-sister, Laura, 18 years his senior).
 He was born four years after his parents married, at the ages of fifty (George) and forty (Anna).
 His mother was the daughter of a whaling captain based in Sag Harbor, Long Island, and his family returned there for their summer vacations.
 He began drawing well before kindergarten, and his elementary–school teachers often asked him to decorate their classroom blackboards at Thanksgiving and Christmas.

 At age 10, George took to athletics, and trained to be a baseball and basketball player.
 He became good enough at both sports to play semipro ball for years afterward.
 During his senior year, a baseball scout from the Indianapolis team made him an offer.
-He declined, opting to enroll at The Ohio State University (1901–1904).
+He declined, opting to enroll at Ohio State University (1901–1904).
 There he played for the baseball and basketball teams, and provided illustrations for the Makio, the school's student yearbook.
 He was encouraged to become a professional baseball player, and he worked as a commercial illustrator while a student and continued to accept magazine assignments throughout his life.
 Despite these opportunities in athletics and commercial art, Bellows desired success as a painter, although his parents didn't encourage it.
 He left Ohio State in 1904, just before he was to graduate, and moved to New York City to study art.

 Bellows was soon a student of Robert Henri, who at the time was teaching at the New York School of Art.
 While studying there, Bellows became associated with Henri's "The Eight" and the Ashcan School, a group of artists who advocated painting contemporary American society in all its forms.
 By 1906, Bellows and fellow art student Edward Keefe had set up a studio at 1947 Broadway.